opengeospatial/e-learning/source/csw/text/main.rst

 There are several profiles of OGC CSW.
 These include:

 - `ISO 19115/19139 Metadata  <http://www.iso.org/iso/catalogue_detail.htm?csnumber=32557>`_ : This document specifies an application profile for ISO metadata with support for XML encoding per `ISO 19139 <http://www.iso.org/iso/catalogue_detail.htm?csnumber=32557>`_  and HTTP protocol binding.
 This CSW profile is widely implemented in Europe, such as in the Spatial Data Infrastructure for North Rhine Westphalia (federal state of Germany).
 - `CSW-ebRIM Registry Service  <http://portal.opengeospatial.org/files/?artifact_id=31137>`_:  This profile applies the CSW interfaces to the OASIS ebXML registry information model (ebRIM 3.0) so as to provide a general and flexible web-based registry service that enables users—human or software agents—to locate, access, and make use of resources in an open, distributed system; it provides facilities for retrieving, storing, and managing many kinds of resource descriptions.
-An extension mechanism permits registry content to be tailored for more specialized application domains.
+An extension mechanism permits registry content to be tailored for more specialized application domains
 - CSW 39.50: The Z39.50 Protocol binding uses a message-based client server architecture implemented using the ANSI/NISO Z39.50 Application Service Definition and Protocol Specification.
 This protocol binding maps each of the general model operations to a corresponding service specified in the `ANSI/NISO/ISO standard  <http://lcweb.loc.gov/z3950/agency/document.html>`_.
 Much of the current work on this standard has to do with restructuring the catalogue standard so that there is a well defined, easy to implement core coupled with a well defined mechanism for expressing a variety of extensions (previously known as application profiles).

 Relation to other OGC Standards